-Modifying your Nexus 5 is really a breeze: the bootloader can be unlocked easily, rooting it is simple as pie, and installing a custom ROM a cake walk with so many compatible options out there.
+Modifying your Nexus 5 is a breeze: the bootloader can be unlocked easily, rooting it is simple as pie, and installing a custom ROM a cake walk with so many compatible options out there.
 But which ones are the best?
 Here we explore the best custom ROMS for Nexus 5.

 SlimKat Stable 6.0

-Pure Android + Franco Kernel
+Stock Android with Franco Kernel

 The Franco kernel has a dedicated app right in the Play Store which allows you to manage the updates securely, without needing to flash firmware manually.
 Find how this is done on the XDA Developer forum.